ssenegas/flutter_flags_quiz/README.md

 # flutter_flags_quiz_app

-A little application written in Flutter that lets users test themselves in a game of identifying country flags.
+A little application written in Dart/Flutter.
+This app lets user test its skills in a game of identifying country flags and name.

 ## Getting Started